 - Comes together in under an hour.
-With only a handful of ingredients needed to make your delicious French Toast, you'll be able to prepare and make this recipe in under an hour.
+With only a handful of ingredients needed to make your delicious Custard French Toast, you'll be able to prepare and make this recipe in under an hour.

 - Brioche Bread makes all the difference.
 Using this rich, buttery bread is a game-changer in the French toast world (!).
 You taste the richness of the bread in every bite adding SO much flavour.

 - Earl Grey is a stunning addition.
-The additional flavour that the earl grey brings to the dish is delightful.
+The additional flavour that earl grey brings to the dish is delightful.

 - Brioche bread - Used for its lovely rich qualities.
 I use store-bought for ease but if you want to go the extra mile and make your own, I have a great guide on How to Make Brioche Bread.

 - Whole milk - Don't go with skim milk if you can help it - the fat content of whole adds to the richness.
-Some add double (heavy) cream to their custard mixture - I would do this if I were using white bread instead of brioche bread, but I think the brioche adds enough butter, rich flavour.
+Some add double (heavy) cream to their custard mixture - I would do this if I were using white bread instead of brioche bread, but I think the brioche adds enough butter, and rich flavour.

 - Vanilla Extract - Adds just a little amount of sweetness to the mixture

 - Cinnamon French Toast: Omit the earl grey and add 1 teaspoon of cinnamon powder to the custard mixture.
-Once the brioche bread has been fried then sprinkle with cinnamon sugar.
+Once the brioche bread has been fried then sprinkle it with cinnamon sugar.